SalomePlatform/adao/doc/en/reference.rst

 .. index:: single: DirectOperator
 .. index:: single: TangentOperator
 .. index:: single: AdjointOperator

+**In general, it is recommended to use the first functionnal form rather than the second one.
+A small performance improvement is not a good reason to use a detailled implementation as this second functional form.**

 The second one consist in providing directly the three associated operators :math:`O`, :math:`\mathbf{O}` and :math:`\mathbf{O}^*`.
 This is done by using